 I wish I knew what holding space meant years ago.
 I could have avoided caregiver burnout, emotional turmoil, numerous arguments with my wife, and the black cloud that followed me on a daily.
 Sound familiar?

 Holding space is largely untalked about, yet is so important for your emotional health and the emotional health of the one you are caring for.
 Learning how to hold space will completely transform your relationship with yourself and the one you are caring for.

 What does holding space mean?

 This is the definition given by Carol Webster in her phenomenal book The Holding Space Practice

-- Honor individual without judgement, first self, then family, then others
+- Honour individual without judgement, first self, then family, then others

 - Suspension of anxiety over expected outcomes